zeina-idris/Petition/README.md

 # Petition

-You can find the deployed version on: https://nutmeg-petition.herokuapp.com/homepage
+You can find the latest deployed version on: https://nutmeg-petition.herokuapp.com/homepage

 ## Summary: